 Chronic cough

 Everyone experiences cough at some point in their lives.
-Healthy people will cough for protection, in order to clear the airways of substances that irritate the lungs such as smoke or something going down the wrong way.
-It can also be a symptom of some conditions, such as chronic obstructive pulmonary disease (COPD) or flu.
+Healthy people will cough for protection to clear the airways of substances that irritate the lungs, such as smoke or something going down the wrong way.
+It can also be a symptom of some conditions, such as asthma, chronic obstructive pulmonary disease (COPD) or flu.
 However, some people experience a cough that can last for months or years.
 Experts believe that 1 in 10 people may live with this type of cough.
 In this factsheet you will find information on the symptoms of chronic cough, its causes and triggers, and some of the ways you can manage the condition.
-Chronic cough can be defined as lasting longer than eight weeks, and occurring without the following symptoms: coughing up blood, wheeze you cannot shift, significant shortness of breath, weight loss, weakness, lethargy and pain.
+In adults, chronic cough can be defined as lasting longer than eight weeks and occurring without the following symptoms: coughing up blood, wheeze you cannot shift, significant shortness of breath, weight loss, fever, weakness, lethargy and pain.

 Who does chronic cough affect?